oliverburrus/Roberto/README.md

 - (More software added later)

 # Programming Languages Used
-- Python (main)
+- Python 3 (primary)
 - C++
 - Linux

 # Requirements
 - Must be operated on a machine running Ubuntu 18.04
-- We use ROS Melodic, other versions such as Noetic or ROS2 Foxy will not work.
+- We use ROS Melodic, other versions such as Noetic or ROS2 Foxy are not compatable.